anshulkapoor018/Expensify/README.md

 # Expensify-React-App
-A basic ReactJS website for making Fun Decisions Randomly
+A basic ReactJS web app for managing Expenses

-Project will run on development Server
+Note: Project will run on development Server

 ***Run Command in terminal ***

 yarn run dev-server